 Potential Funding Sources for Transitioning Farmers

 Below is a thorough but not exhaustive list of potential sources of funding.
-These may be accessed by you or your children.
+These may be accessed by you or your family.

 Federal Funding Opportunities